• Skip to primary navigation

 30 Minute One-Pan Pasta Dinner (Vegetarian)

 A delicious, quick pasta dinner that’s no-stress?
 Coming right up!
-Made fast in a skillet on the stove, this simple one-pan pasta is ready in 35 minutes.
+This simple one-pan pasta is ready in 35 minutes or less and cooks up fast in a skillet on the stove.
 Perfectly cooked noodles (recipe uses rigatoni noodles, but fusilli or cavatappi work well, too!) are coated in a fresh grape tomato and garlic pasta sauce.

 Servings 4